AI-Health-Master/Projects_CS50x/README.md

 # CS50x: Introduction to Computer Science (HarvardX, 2020)

 ## Overview
 This repository contains my HarvardX's CS50x 2020 problem sets and Final Project.
-Developed practical coding skills through weekly problem sets and a Final Project, using C, Python, SQL, and JavaScript.
+I developed practical coding skills through weekly problem sets and a Final Project, using C, Python, SQL, and JavaScript.
 All code and project submissions are available in this repository.
-The course has a strong focus on algorithms and hands-on programming.

 ## Contents